MegaMek/megamek/megamek/readme.txt

 RUNNING MEGAMEK
 ---------------
-Java programs run in their own enviroment, called a Virtual Machine or VM for short.
+Java programs run in their own environment, called a Virtual Machine or VM for short.
 These Java VMs are available on most systems from a variety of sources.
 Most modern systems have one installed by default.